Tellusant/docs/articles-posts/predictive-modeling-philosophies.md

 >Of limited use in general management.
 It is fun for scientists but real-world uses seldom benefit from this, outside engineering.
 >
 >Note that even though this is a philosophical stance, there is a direct link to practical predictive models.
-Here is demand model we use all the time expressed in state-space notation:
+Here is the demand model we use routinely expressed in state-space notation:

 $$\
 \mathbf{X}'(x) = \mathbf{A}(x)\mathbf{X}(x) \qquad